ganeshpavan333/Mlmodels/README.md

 This repository contains two machine learning models:

-Delinquency Prediction Model – Predicts the likelihood of a customer defaulting on a loan.
+Delinquency Prediction Model – Predicts the likelihood of a customer defaulting on loan.
 Car Damage Detection & Cost Estimation Model – Identifies damaged car parts from images and estimates the repair cost.

 📌 Models Overview